 House extensions (and annexes) will either not be liable to CIL or will be entitled to self-build relief in most cases, so we do not require a CIL Form to be completed, unless the applicant either doesn’t have an ownership interest or doesn’t occupy the house as the main residence.

 CIL also only applies if the extension is over 100 sq m gross internal floor space.
 You should check our guidance below if you are unsure or contact us.

 Calculating the amount of CIL you need to pay

 Calculate the amount of CIL payable using the CIL calculator.
 Please note that the CIL calculator does not include the additional indexing charge that has been applied since July 2016.
-The index in July 2015 was 254.
-In July 2016 it was 271 and since July 2017 it is 283.
-This represents an additional 11.42% on top of the charge generated by the CIL calculator and you will need to add this on yourself.
+The index in July 2015 was 254, as of July 2018 it is 320.
+Bear in mind that this represents an additional 25.98% on top of the charge generated by the CIL calculator and you will need to add this on yourself.

-If your development is liable for CIL an additional information requirement forms will be required for submission alongside the planning application form.
+If your development is liable for CIL, an additional information requirement form will be required for submission alongside the planning application form.